thourihan/csc212-review-project/README.md

 ## Get Input function flow chart
 ![](Getinput%20flow%20chart.png)
 # Algorithm explained: Input/Output and Reasoning
-Input using std::cin and guided by std::cout prompts
+Input used std::cin and was guided by std::cout prompts

-Output using std::cout
+Output used std::cout

 This input/output structure allowed for a highly dynamic approach that anticipated quick and intuitive data collection for a wide array of students.
 Output was straightforward and efficient